sir-shahin/react-modal-cropper/readme.md

 ## React Modal Cropper
-This is a react component that let you crop images with any size you want.
+This is a react component that lets you crop images with any size you want.
 First crop in a modal check how the image is going to be and then post to an endpoint that you want.
-After post you going to have 2 requests croppedImage and originalImage.
+After post, you going to have 2 requests croppedImage and originalImage.
-It works with cropperId so you can use many times in a page.
+It works with cropperId so you can use it many times on a page.

 ### How To Use
 Dependencies: